yinqiwen/ardb/README.md

 ## Compile
-Rocksdb is the default storage engine, to compile with rocksdb, just type `make` to compile server & lib & tests.
+Rocksdb is the default storage engine, to compile with rocksdb, just type `make` to compile server & lib & tests(Notice master branch is the develop branch, please choose a tag version to build, for example [v0.8.1](https://github.com/yinqiwen/ardb/archive/v0.8.1.zip)

 To use LMDB or LevelDB or WiredTiger as storage engine, you should set env `storage_engine` first.